-I need to hire someone, but I don’t have the time,” many new business owners say to themselves.
-When in fact, they don’t have time not to hire someone.
+“I need to hire someone, but I don’t have the time,” many new business owners say to themselves.
+However, the opposite is true: many new business owners don’t have time not to hire someone.

+Hiring team members requires a more structured approach—emphasis on the word “team.”
 Before you advertise for a position with your team, you should have a detailed job description that includes duties and shift requirements.
-By being detailed in your expectations, you will have begun to eliminate those who don’t fit your needs.
+By being detailed in your expectations, you will have begun eliminating those who don’t fit your needs.

 Fifteen minutes is all it takes to make a first impression.
 Use this time to introduce yourself and cover the job description.
 Ask the potential team member, “Can you perform the job requirements?”
-A cashier needs to be attentive for a long time, and a barista needs to have basic knowledge of brewing.
+A cashier needs to be attentive for a long time, and a barista needs to have basic knowledge of coffee brewing.
 Be honest about the job.
-When you change details, or compromise on the job requirements because you need someone now, you begin to sabotage your business.
+When you change details or compromise on the job requirements because you need someone now, you begin to sabotage your business.

-When asking the right questions, 30 minutes is all you need.
+If you’re asking the right questions, 30 minutes is all you need.
 Have the applicant’s resume in hand and make sure you have read it before they get there.

 Instead, try asking, “Tell me about your best boss ever,” or “Tell me about a time you made a mistake and what you did next.”
 Ask questions that pertain to the business, such as “How do you like your coffee?”